Wednesday: 10 am to 2 pm*

 Also, subscribers have access to a French collection by subscribing free of charge to the Huberdeau and Montcalm libraries.

-Residents of Arundel, Montcalm and Huberdeau : free
+Free for residents of Arundel, Montcalm and Huberdeau

 $ 0.25 per working day/per book.

 The maximum amount for late fees is the cost or replacement value of the book + 15% administrative fee.